DenebTM/swepsss23-g4t3/frontend/README.md

 ## Available Scripts

-When the backend is stared with `mvn spring-boot:run` then the frontend is available at [localhost:8080](http://localhost:8080).
+When the backend is started with `mvn spring-boot:run` then the frontend is available at [localhost:8080](http://localhost:8080).
 Several scripts are defined in the [`package.json`](package.json) to aid development, which are detailed below.

 - ##### `yarn start`